diasdmhub/Zabbix_Out_of_The_Box/issue/zabbix_dns_query.md

 The same applies to the Zabbix Agent.
 If the `Server` or `ServerActive` parameter is set up to a hostname/domain name, the Agent queries the DNS server too many times.

-This is most likely due to a lack of DNS caching by Zabbix processes.
-We can easily observe a DNS server query log and see how many queries Zabbix makes.
+This is most likely due to a lack of DNS caching by Zabbix processes, and we can easily observe a DNS server query log and see how many queries Zabbix makes.

 ![Zabbix Server Top Queries](./image/zabbix_top_queries.png)